L.A. is One of the Car Chase Capitals of the World

 police are not immune to being fatally injured in high speed chases...

 Authorities maintain that high-speed pursuits are necessary when uncooperative drivers or suspects flee the cops.
-The belief is that by not pursuing them, it would send criminals a message that if they take off, they won’t be chased.
+The belief pursuing criminals will send criminals a message they won’t be chased.
 So this gives them no reason to fear the police when they are operating a vehicle.

 In effect, many police feel that while casualties are unfortunate, especially when it is an innocent bystander or police officer.
 Also, it is an unavoidable consequence of the job.
-Their attitude is society should do a better job instilling patriotism, love of country, and respect for the Constitution into the citizenry.
+Their attitude is that society should do a better job instilling patriotism, love of country, and respect for the Constitution.
 That way, we would likely return to the low crime rates of the '50s.

 The DOJ Thinks that High-Speed Chases are The Most Dangerous of All Police Activities